programming-in-th/grader/README.md

 * Correct
 * Partially correct
 * Incorrect
+* Time Limit Exceeded (!)
+* Memory Limit Exceeded (!)
+* Runtime Error (!)
+* Judging Error

-The score of the user's program on the current test case must then be printed on the second line.
+In a custom checker, the score of the user's program on the current test case must then be printed on the second line.
 If the user receives a "Correct" or "Partially correct" verdict on the current test case, then the score can be **any real floating-point number**.
 Otherwise, if the user receives an "Incorrect" verdict, then the score on the second line of the custom checker's output must be 0.
 Finally, on the last line, the checker can **optionally** output a message describing the result of the test case.
 If no message is provided, the default message specified in the global configuration (see Global Configuration) will be automatically added instead.

-For example,
+(!)
+In the case when the program exceeds the time limit, memory limit, or encounters a runtime error, the grader will write the following to the /tmp/grader/{submissionID}/{testCaseIndex}.check instead of running the checker script.
+You **must not** handle this manually.
+In other words, the following verdicts **must not** be used by a custom checker.

+The "Judging Error" verdict can be output from both the grader and a custom checker.
+The grader will output "Judging Error" when there is an internal error of the grader.
+On the other hand, the custom checker should output "Judging Error" when there is an internal problem of the custom checker.

+For example the following are valid outputs from the checker,

 ```plaintext
 Correct
 20
 Target reached in 25 moves
 ```
-,

 ```plaintext
 Partially Correct